ONEcampaign/trade-explorer/src/index.md

         </p>

         <p class="normal-text">
-            The data preparation scripts are included in the <span style="font-family: monospace">scripts</span> directory of the project's <a href="https://github.com/ONEcampaign/trade_data_explorer">GitHub repository</a>.
+            The data preparation scripts are located in the <span style="font-family: monospace">src/data</span> directory of the project's <a href="https://github.com/ONEcampaign/trade_data_explorer">GitHub repository</a>.
         </p>

         <h2 class="section-header">